BEEFY-JOE/ArchLinuxNotes/README.md

 ```
 Then add the following line, save the file, and the reboot the computer;
 ```
-KWIN_DRM_DEVICES="/dev/dri/card1:/dev/dri/card2:/dev/dri/card0"
+KWIN_DRM_NO_DIRECT_SCANOUT=1
 ```
 Now the issue no longer occurs.

-**Note:** Your cards may be different than mine, you can check your device identifiers by running;`ls -l /dev/dri/by-path` and then finding out which card is which by checking your `lspci` output and comparing the two.
+Issue was documented in [this gitlab issue report.](https://gitlab.freedesktop.org/drm/amd/-/issues/2075) If this work around helped you, please take the time to report the real issue in the Gitlab issues thread so that it can maybe get patched one day.